Dorjderem2002/seaLang/README.md

 <img src="images/banner.png" alt="Screenshot">

-Obviously there are many succesfful or interesting interpreters out there with more features.
-This project is solely made for learning.
+While there are numerous successful and intriguing interpreters available, this project is exclusively crafted for educational purposes.
+It is designed to facilitate learning and experimentation, prioritizing educational value over additional features or complexity.

 <!-- GETTING STARTED -->